 The best of the best in the sport of baseball fail 70% of the time when batting 300.
 The same if true for stock options so don’t fret when you don’t hit a home run each and every time at bat because when you do succeed, you could more than make-up for any loss.
 Plan on wining 20% or 30% of the time and work hard to steadily improve your craft.

-Case in point, we’ve traded options some fifth times on Tesla for a couple years now and during that period, we’ve hit two what I’ll call grand slam home runs, the first of which grew 174-fold and the second grew 38-fold.
-Doing the math, we could easily fail monthly trades 11 times and make it all up and then some with one annual gain.
+Case in point, we’ve traded stock options some fifty times on Tesla for a couple years now and during that period, we’ve hit two what I’ll call grand slam home runs.
+The first of grew 174-fold and the second grew 39-fold.
+Do the math, one could easily strike-out every month for a year and then make it all up and then some with one trade home run.

 Homework assignment . . . watch two movies; The Big Short & Money Ball and you’ll learn to respect diligent research and hard work along with trusting your gut.